dutchconnectomelab/CATO-docs/docs/installation.rst

 .. raw:: html
 	:file: ../_static/emailform.html

 and all source code is available on `the GitHub repository <https://github.com/dutchconnectomelab/CATO/>`_.
+CATO is also available as Docker image on `Docker Hub <https://hub.docker.com/r/dutchconnectomelab/CATO>`_.

 Example configuration files can be downloaded (or use the :ref:`online Configuration Assistant <configuration assistant>`):